mi-sec/geonet/packages/array-deep-average/README.md

 # `@geonet/array-deep-average`

-> Average all values in an array
+> Average all values in an array recursively

 ## Usage